Meet the next generation of wind blade performance

 Produce high quality thick parts with ease

-Process thick parts (such as spar caps) and parts with high fiber density with ease by using our ProximaTM resin systems.
+Process thick parts (such as spar caps) and parts with high fiber density with ease by using our ProxximaTM resin systems.
 Their super-low viscosity enables excellent fiber wet-out, and the low peak exotherm produces laminates of higher quality.
 The result is a lighter part with a superior balance of strength and toughness.
 Our systems are designed to enable thick lamination with both carbon and glass fiber, allowing design flexibility.
 We have systems customized for both VARTM and pultrusion.

 A solution we can feel good about

 At ExxonMobil we are committed to delivering solutions for a more sustainable future by enabling industry-changing progress.
 A recent panel reviewed third-party study1 indicates that our ProxximaTM resin system has a significantly reduced cradle-to-manufacturing output gate carbon footprint compared to other traditional thermosets.
 We also have work underway to further reduce our footprint as we scale.
 Contact us to hear more.

 The reduced weight, improved performance, extended service time, and potential for factory scrap recycling is expected to provide amplifying benefits if the carbon footprint study was extended to cradle-to-grave.

 1Source: Comparative Carbon Footprint of Product - ExxonMobil’s ProxximaTM Resin System to Alternative Resin Systems, June 2023, prepared by Sphera Solutions, Inc. for ExxonMobil Technology and Engineering Company.
 The study was confirmed to be conducted according to and in compliance with ISO 14067:2018 by an independent third party critical review panel.